mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 Contrary to external messages, which are submitted by the end users, internal messages are constructed by the Layer 1.

-At the beginning of every Tezos block, the Layer 1 pushes two internal
+At the beginning of every Mavryk block, the Layer 1 pushes two internal
 messages: “Start of level”, and “Info per level”.
-“Start of level” does not have any payload associated to it, while “Info per level” provides to the kernel the timestamp and block hash of the predecessor of the current Tezos block.
-If the Tezos block is the first block of a protocol, then the Layer 1 pushes another message “Protocol migration” just after the “Info per level” that provides the new protocol version (i.e. ``<proto-name>_<NNN>``).
+“Start of level” does not have any payload associated to it, while “Info per level” provides to the kernel the timestamp and block hash of the predecessor of the current Mavryk block.
+If the Mavryk block is the first block of a protocol, then the Layer 1 pushes another message “Protocol migration” just after the “Info per level” that provides the new protocol version (i.e. ``<proto-name>_<NNN>``).